Pressure Cooker Vegan Beet Gazpacho

 - Transfer gazpacho to a bowl, cover with plastic wrap, and chill for at least 2 hours.

 Feel free to use store-bought cooked beets or cook them ahead of time and store in the fridge for up to three days.
+This will help cut down on prep time when you are looking to beat the clock!

 What others are saying